- Are you competitive in martial arts, or MMA and looking for a way to build more athleticism?

 Athletic Strength Exercises For Fight Performance

 1) Box Jumps: This dynamic strength drill is as close to idiot proof as you can get in terms of technique although there are a few things to consider before trying to execute the box jump.
-Dynamic strength exercises such as this are great for developing some serious leg power to enhance your kicking power, speed, and agility.
+So dynamic strength exercises such as this are great for developing some serious leg power to enhance your kicking power, speed, and agility.

 2) Single To Double Leg Box Jump: This is the next progression of the standard box jump.
 Here you will set up to execute this movement the same exact way as you would the standard box jump.
 The obvious difference here is that you’re going to be jumping off of one leg and landing on both on top of the box.